YA Dystopian Novels: It’s the end of the world

 YA dystopian novels

 So, I have a love-hate relationship with Divergent.
-The story is great and I absolutely loved the book when it first came out.
+The story is great, and I loved the book when it first came out.
 As with tons of other readers, I HATE with a passion how the book ended.
 I got so invested only for the ending to really piss me off.
 On top of that how the series ends was spoiled for me before I even got the chance to read it.
-If you haven’t read this yet make sure you read it before you watch the movies.
+If you haven’t read this yet, make sure you read it before you watch the movies.
 Why?
-Because 1) the book is always better and 2) they didn’t even finish the series.
+Because 1) the book is always better, and 2) they didn’t even finish the series.
 They split the last book up into two parts but never came out with the second part.

 Amazon | Bookshop